ozturkcemal/discreet/README.md

 Last Update: September 7, 2025

 This is the companion website for a tutorial introducing computational discrete optimization through integer linear programming, Python, and Gurobi.
-The tutorial can be downloaded by clicking on the page title, or from one of the following repositories:
+The tutorial can be downloaded by clicking on the page title, or from one of the following preprint repositories:

 - arXiv (publication on hold)
 - [Optimization Online](https://optimization-online.org/?p=31715) (link will work when publication is approved)